fella/spurrhouse/wp-content/plugins/speedycache/readme.txt

 * [Bug-Fix] Dynamic Property warnings have been fixed for PHP 8.2.

 = 1.1.1 (19th October 2023) =
-* [Structural Change] SpeedyCache Pro will now require the free version to be installed fore it to to work.
+* [Structural Change] SpeedyCache Pro will now require the free version to be installed for it to to work.
 * [Feature] Text Rendering: It tells the browser to prioritize rendering speed over legibility and geometric precision.
 * [Feature] DNS-Prefetch: It is a technique that tells the browser to resolve domain names in advance, which can speed up website loading.
 * [Pro-Feature] Preconnect: It is a technique that tells the browser to establish connections to external resources in advance, which can speed up website loading.